ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 2. "I don't understand the filter and would make sure even the bars are the same thickness in the wireframe so that nothing is misinterpreted."
 3. "I would turn off the filter initially."

+After interviewing the three students, I realized that my subtitle was not very informative as it seems like I am comparing the wage data with itself.
+Hence, I will have to make sure that in my final visualization, I add a more detailed subtitle.
+A lot of questions came up about the black line so I will have to be careful about how I represent it so that it is not misinterpreted.

 ## 2.5 Step five: Build your solution
 The exercise of critiquing the visualization helped me immensely when it came to deconstructing it.
 It helped me gauge what works and gave me ideas to enhance it while also figuring out those aspects of it which need to be reconsidered.
 What I learnt is that fancy visualizations don't often work.
 They can be cluttered and can at times complicate data which can easily be represented by simple graphs with no ambiguity.